top of page

 My approach

 I see clients once or twice weekly – or on a more frequent basis, if appropriate.
+I work in person in my office in Old Street, London.
+I also offer online therapy via Zoom.

 I usually work on a long-term open-ended basis, meaning that therapy lasts for at least six months and goes on for as long as you wish to continue.